 Diabetic retinopathy is a serious sight-threatening complication of diabetes.
 The condition causes progressive damage to the retina, the light-sensitive lining at the back of the eye.
 At first, diabetic retinopathy may cause no symptoms at all or only mild symptoms.
 However, over time it can cause blindness.

 Diabetic retinopathy is the leading cause of blindness for young adults in the United States and one of the most preventable causes of visual impairment.
 The rising prevalence of childhood diabetes has led to many children and young people at risk of visual loss.
-According to the Centers for Disease Control and Prevention, by 2050, the number of Americans with diabetic retinopathy is expected to nearly double, from 7.7 million to 14.6 million.
+According to the CDC, the number of Americans with diabetic retinopathy is expected to nearly double, from 7.7 million to 14.6 million by 2050.

 What are the risk factors for diabetic retinopathy?